What To Consider When Presented With An Offer To Buy

 If you DO like the equipment / line set up for your concept be sure that the equipment, hood and ansul, electric, plumbing, HVAC, compressors, grease trap, line to the street, everything has been properly maintained and serviced.
 Also note: the lifespan on most equipment is 10-15 years.
 If the business is 13yrs old - you should consider it as a car for sale with 120,000miles on it - not saying it doesn’t have another 100,000 miles to go but you better make sure that timing belt has been changed.

-What does the Debt look like?
+What does the Debt look like & have they paid their taxes?

 Well placed (and/or rotating) debt can not only provide an owner with a time buffer that makes operating possible - it can also create a distorted view of a business’ profitability.